Tillsten/skultrafast/README.rst

 New users should use the `DataSet` class, which provides methods to explore, fit, preprocess and visualize time-resolved spectra.
 The class makes uses of older parts of the package.
 With time, I plan to deprecate older parts of the package and move all functionality to classes like `DataSet`.

+An example of using skultrafast to anaylize a real dataset can be found in the example directory or in the docmentatation.

 Software prerequisites
 =======================